accelazh/accelazh.github.io/_posts/2015-07-31-Build-Linux-Kernel-and-Live-Debugging.md

 ...
 ```

 The first way is to trigger debug session inside the linux (when login and already running).
-More kdb commands see [here](https://www.kernel.org/pub/linux/kernel/people/jwessel/kdb/usingKDB.html)
+More kgdb commands see [here](https://www.kernel.org/pub/linux/kernel/people/jwessel/kdb/usingKDB.html) (P.S. this is a good book to learn kgdb.)

 ```
 # On centos 7, after system is boot, login as root